WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The Groohog is a new ambient mob in the end dimension.
-Contrary to what their appearance might lead you to believe, they are very passive by nature..
+Contrary to what their appearance might lead you to believe, they are very passive by nature.

 ### Extra Info
 | **Spawns**  | **Drops**     | **%** |